unstoppabledomains/dot-crypto/ARCHITECTURE.md

 #### Inverse namehashing

 Fundamentally namehashing is built to be a one way operation.
-However, crypto registry remembers all the domain names that were ever minted: [source code](https://github.com/unstoppabledomains/dot-crypto/blob/master/contracts/Registry.sol#L17).
+However, crypto registry remembers all the domain names that were ever minted with their corresponding namehash: [source code](https://github.com/unstoppabledomains/dot-crypto/blob/master/contracts/Registry.sol#L17).
 That makes it possible to obtain an original domain name from a namehash via ETH RPC call to [Registry#tokenURI](https://github.com/unstoppabledomains/dot-crypto/blob/master/contracts/Registry.sol#L51).

 <div id="registry-controllers"></div>